iaaly/parkingsystem/README.md

 **Note**: Check the model diagram `model.pdf` in the root directory of the project to better understand the DB sturcture

-## Sample Data
+## System Setup
+The app supports creating a parking system with multiple floors and multiple parking slot types.
+For every slot type you can define a pricing policy.

+Please refer to the sample code for initializing the demo project with 3 floors and 3 slot types.

-To add sample Data you can run the `initializeSampleParking()` test method in `com.iaaly.parkingsystem.ParkingSystemApplicationTests`
+To initialize the sample data, please run the `initializeSampleParking()` test method in `com.iaaly.parkingsystem.ParkingSystemApplicationTests`

 ## Copyright